OSGeo/OSGeoLive-doc/en/overview/gvsig_overview.rst

 * being easily extendible, allowing continuous application enhancement, as well as enabling the development of tailor-made solutions.
-* being available in over 20 languages (Spanish, English, German, French, Italian,...) .
+* being available in over 20 languages (Spanish, English, German, French, Italian,...).
-* being available for Windows and Linux (there are also non-oficial Mac OS X distros though):
+* being available for Windows and Linux (there are also non-oficial Mac OS X versions).

 .. image:: ../../images/screenshots/1024x768/gvsig_desktop.png
   :scale: 50 %